-The ambiguity of the hysterical revelation of the past does not depend so much on the vacillation of its content between the Imaginary and the Real, for it locates itself in both.
-Nor is it exactly error or falsehood.
-The point is that it presents us with the birth of Truth in the Word, and thereby brings us up against the reality of what is neither true nor false.
+The ambiguity of the hysterical revelation of the past is due not so much to the vacillation of its content between the imaginary and the real, for it is situated in both.
+Nor is it because it is made up of lies.
+The reason is that it presents us with the birth of truth in speech, and thereby brings us up against the reality of what is neither true nor false.
 At any rate, that is the most disquieting aspect of the problem.

-For the Truth of this revelation lies in the present Word which testifies to it in contemporary reality and which grounds it in the name of that reality.
-Yet in that reality, it is only the Word which bears witness to that portion of the powers of the past which has been thrust aside at each crossroads where the event has made its choice.
+For it is present speech that bears witness to the truth of this revelation in present reality, and which grounds it in the name of that reality.
+Yet in that reality, only speech bears witness to that portion of the powers of the past that has been thrust aside at each crossroads where the event has made its choice.

-This is the reason why the yardstick of continuity in anamnesis, by which Freud measures the completeness of the cure, has nothing to do with the Bergsonian myth of a restoration of duration in which the authenticity of each instant would be destroyed if it did not sum up the modulation of all the preceding ones.
-The point is that for Freud it is not a question of biological memory, nor of its intuitionist mystification, nor of the paramnesis of the symptom, but a question of rememoration, that is, of history-balancing the scales in which conjectures about the past cause a fluctuation of the promises of the future upon a single fulcrum: that of chronological certitude.
-I might as well be categorical: in psychoanalytical anamnesis, it is not a question of reality, but of Truth, because the effect of a full Word is to reorder the past contingent events by conferring on them the sense of necessities to come, just as they are constituted by the little liberty through which the subject makes them present.
+This is why the condition of continuity in anamnesis, by which Freud measures the completeness of the cure, has nothing to do with the Bergsonian myth of a restoration of duration in which the authenticity of each instant would be destroyed if it did not sum up the modulation of all the preceding ones.
+The point is that for Freud it is not a question of biological memory, nor of its intuitionist mystification, nor of the paramnesis of the symptom, but a question of recollection, that is, of history, balancing the scales, in which conjectures about the past are balanced against promises of the future, upon the single knife-edge or fulcrum of chronological certainties.
+I might as well be categorical: in psychoanalytic anamnesis, it is not a question of reality, but of truth, because the effect of full speech is to reorder past contingences by conferring on them the sense of necessities to come, such as they are constituted by the little freedom through which the subject makes them present.

-The meanders of the research pursued by Freud into the case of the Wolf Man confirm these remarks by taking their full sense from them.
+The meanders of the research pursued by Freud into the case of the Wolf Man confirm these remarks by deriving their full meaning from them.

-Freud insists on a total objectification of proof so long as it is a question of dating the primal scene, but without further ado he takes for granted all the resubjectifications of the event which he considers necessary to explain its effects at every turning point where the subject restructures himself-that is, as many restructurings of the event as take place, as he puts it, nachträglich, after the event.
-What is more, with an audacity bordering on offhandedness, he asserts that he holds it legitimate in the analysis of processes to skip over the time intervals in which the event remains latent in the subject.
-In short he annuls the times for understanding in favor of the moments of concluding which precipitate the meditation of the subject towards deciding the sense to attach to the original event.
+Freud demands a total objectification of proof so long as it is a question of dating the primal scene, but he no more than presupposes all the resubjectifications of the event that seem to him to be necessary to explain its effects at each turning-point where the subject restructures himself - that is, as many restructurings of the event as take place, as he puts it, nachträglich, at a later date.
+What is more, with an audacity bordering on offhandedness, he asserts that he holds it legitimate in the analysis of processes to elide the time intervals in which the event remains latent in the subject.
+That is to say, he annuls the times for understanding in favour of the moments of concluding which 'precipitate the meditation of the subject towards deciding the meaning to attach to the original event.

-Let it be noted that temps pour comprendre and moment de conclure are functions which I have defined in a purely logical theorem and which are familiar to my students as having proved extremely favorable to the dialectical analysis through which we guide their steps in the process of a psychoanalysis.
+Let it be noted that time for understanding and moment of concluding are functions that I have defined in a purely logical theorem and which are familiar to my students as having proved extremely favourable to the dialectical analysis through which we guide their steps in the process of a psychoanalysis.